 About Our Feedback and Critique Options

 "Feedback," for the purposes of TLR submissions, comprises the editor’s subjective opinion on what may or may not be working in a submission.
 The feedback may be two lines, it may be two paragraphs, but it will always be actionable.
-Feedback is available for fiction, nonfiction, and poetry (Note: Poetry Feedback will be unavailable from January 16 until February.
-If you're interested, please check back in February).
+Feedback is available for fiction, nonfiction, and poetry.
+(Poetry Feedback is available for the first ten days of each month of the reading period, until we reach 70 requests for feedback.)

 In fiction we also offer full-critique options from a number of highly qualified readers.
 We vet these readers carefully, and have chosen those who are gifted at and enthusiastic about the critique process.
 They are paid a significant portion of the full-critique fee.
 Please read, in full, the following details: